 Whitout notice I took a sheet from the folder and showed it to him.
 It was a simple map of the Lake Tahoe (California, USA).
 I asked Bevilacqua if he was there in 1970.

 He almost literally paralyzed.
 Only after a long silence, interrupted by the monotonous repetition of my question, said “I understood”.

 Bevilacqua he had been on Lake Tahoe in the 1970.
 He added that he couldn’t talk about it.
 I asked him why.
 And he replied: “I cann’t talk about my job”.The question was important because Zodiac in the 1970 in South Lake Thaoe kidnapped and made a woman, Donna Lass, disappeared.
 The silence of Bevilacqua seemed significant to me.

 Still on that occasion, I asked Bevilacqua where he would hide a body in the Lake Tahoe area if he had been a serial killer.
 I gave him a pen.
 He thought for a moment.
 He looked to the North of the lake.
 He said that the best way would be to use a helicopter and throw the body on the peak of a mountain.
 Then he made a mark on Emerald Bay.
-At one point, he said smiling: “No, I would carry the body here”.
+At one point, he said smiling: “No, I would hide the body here”.
 He pointed to Heavenly Valley.
 I asked him the reason of his choice.
 He said: “Because Heaven means Paradise”.

-At the time I had not yet shown to Bevilacqua the Halloween Card, in which Zodiac, in the aftermath of the disappearance of Donna in South Lake Tahoe, wrote in large letters: “Paradise of slaves”.
+At the time I had not yet shown to Bevilacqua the Halloween Card, in which Zodiac, in the aftermath of the disappearance of Donna in South Lake Tahoe, wrote in large letters: “Paradice of slaves”.
 I didn’t yet know Zodiac had applied on the envelope of the card a stamp with the words: “In the beginning God …”.
 The sentence goes on like this: “… created the Heavens”.
 At the beginning God created the Heavens.